Shari Barkin: Career

 Following her residency and fellowship, Barkin accepted an academic position at Wake Forest University.
 She eventually left Wake Forest to join joined Vanderbilt University Medical Center in 2006.

 As the director of the Division of General Pediatrics at the Monroe Carell Jr. Children's Hospital at Vanderbilt, Barkin was elected to serve as vice president of the Society for Pediatric Research in 2014 and president in 2016.
 Following this, she was named 2018 Pediatrician of the Year by the Tennessee Chapter of the American Academy of Pediatrics.
 In 2019, Barkin was also honored with the Academic Pediatric Association Research Award for her work in youth violence and obesity.

-In 2021, she was elected a Member of the National Academy of Medicine for "pioneering pragmatic randomized controlled trials in community settings, undertaken in collaboration with parents and community partners, and addressing health disparities in pediatric obesity."
+In 2022, Barkin was appointed chair and Physician-in-Chief of Children's Hospital of Richmond at Virginia Commonwealth University and held the Jessie Ball duPont Foundation Chair in Pediatrics.
+In 2024, she became Chair of the Department of Pediatrics at Emory University School of Medicine and Pediatrician-in-Chief at Children's Healthcare of Atlanta.
+She was also named executive director of the Pediatric Institute.

+Leadership and Service

+Barkin served on the Board on Children, Youth, and Families of the National Academies of Sciences, Engineering, and Medicine from 2009 to 2016.
+She chaired the Institute of Medicine planning workshop on the epigenetics of early childhood obesity and later chaired the National Academies consensus study Assessing Prevalence and Trends in Obesity: Navigating the Evidence.

+Between 2014 and 2018, Barkin served as vice president and subsequently President of the Society for Pediatric Research.
+From 2020 to 2024, she served on the National Advisory Child Health and Human Development Council of the Eunice Kennedy Shriver National Institute of Child Health and Human Development.